taylor-cox/metoo-fuckyou/README.md

 ### Part 10.5: Final Word(s)
 They're turning the fucking frogs gay, you know it, the CIA is a scam, they're hiding aliens from us, we're the bad guys, Trump did nothing wrong, Biden is a lizard, CIA killed MLK *and* JFK.

 By the way, nothing but respect for the last guys (I _am_ punching up, after all).
 I don't _want_ to reveal their secrets if I didn't already 🤫.
 They _did_ want it released on a timeline though, and I was more than happy to oblige :).
+I _am_ sorry I had to steal your thunder, but it takes some real work to get this justice system moving.

 Oh, and _by the way_, promoting me instead of Morgan was _unbelieveable_, especially after he stuck around.
 You asshole.